If your Required Minimum Distribution is not managed properly you may be exposed to additional tax liability.

 What happens if I fail to take my RMD on time?

-Starting with the April 1st after a person reaches 70½; he or she must begin taking annual distributions from all qualified plans owned.
+Starting with April 1st, after a person reaches 70½, they must begin taking annual distributions from all qualified plans owned.
 For subsequent years, you must take your RMD’s by December 31st.
 If you miss an RMD deadline or withdraw an amount less than the minimum required, the amount that did not get withdrawn incurs a 50% tax rate!

 Exceptions to the rules

 I don’t think there are many, if any, IRS rules for which there are no exceptions.
-RMD has its’ own set of complicated exceptions, including exceptions for people who are still working after age 70½.
-If you think you will still be working after that time, then you should spend some time on the IRS website and learn if RMD still applies to you.
+RMD has its own set of complicated exceptions, including exceptions for still working people after age 70½.
+If you think you will still be working after that time, you should spend some time on the IRS website and learn if RMD still applies.